desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The ID of the section where the permission has been set.
 Note that permissions set within parent sections are automatically applied to children sections as well.
 This means that if you set a user to have a specific permission inside the root section, such permission will be valid throught the entire subspace.

 ### User
-The address of the user who has the permissions.
+The address of the user to which the permissions have been set.

 ### Permissions
 The array of permissions granted to the user.